kivo360/bodhi-sims/docs/README.md

 3. Adding instances to the game/simulation.
 4. Changing state of the new instance on create.

 This is a beautiful way of thinking.
 While I could think about my problems using ECS, this would help me think about issues in terms of scenes.
-GDscript has many other capabilities, like `get_node(node_name)`, and `get_reference(object_name)`
+GDscript has many other capabilities, like `get_node(node_name)`, and `get_reference(object_name)`.

 #### Native Logging Capability